 If you or a loved one suffered losses in a motorcycle accident, or if you are interested in learning more about how pain and suffering is calculated in a motorcycle accident case, a lawyer can help.
 You do not want to wait too long because settlement negotiations take time, and your state has a statute of limitations that limits the time you have to file a claim.

-Call Ben Crump Law, PLLC today at (800) 924-3113 for a free consultation.
+Call Bader Scott Law, today at (800) 924-3113 for a free consultation.
 If you are worried about legal fees, don’t be.
 We operate on a contingency-fee-basis, meaning you do not pay anything upfront or out of pocket.
 We collect our fee from any settlement we obtain for you.